michal-franc/michal-franc.github.io/_posts/_draft/emailcourse/3-building-blocks-coding.md

   </ItemGroup>
 ```

-Sadly dotnet cli doesn't provide a tool for that yet.
-Perfect example for open sources pull request 'anyone?'.
+dotnet cli doesn't provide a tool for that yet.

 We need to make .NET Core Framework aware of NLog.
 To do that.